algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 sudo pip install alignak-backend
 ```

 You can also install the **alignak-backend-import** tool.
-Alignak-backend-import will be used to import your config files after.
+Alignak-backend-import will be used to import your existing Nagios/Shinken configuration files later.

 > **Repos:** [Alignak Backend Import](https://github.com/Alignak-monitoring-contrib/alignak-backend-import)